Simon Fraser University

 Each format helps you provide enough information about where and how the speech was delivered, making your work credible and well-documented.
 Stick to these guidelines, and you’ll have no trouble citing speeches in your works cited page!

-In-text citations for a speech in mla.
+In-text Citations for a Speech in MLA

 Citing a speech within the text of your paper can really back up your points, especially when using an MLA citation generator .
 Whether you’re quoting directly or paraphrasing, the way you cite should clearly point your readers to the specific speech you’re referring to.
 Here’s how to do it: